HL7/US-Core/input/pagecontent/must-support.md

 ##### Must Support Targets for US Core Profiles

 When a Reference type element is labeled as *Must Support*  has a single target profile referenced, the target profile **SHALL** be supported.
-When a Reference type element is labeled as *Additional USCDI* has a single target profile referenced, the target profile **SHALL** be supported for certifying systems.
+When a Reference type element is labeled as *Additional USCDI* has a single target profile referenced, the target profile **SHALL** be supported for Certifying Systems.

 For example, the [US Core AllergyIntolerance Profile] patient is labeled *Must Support*.
 When claiming conformance to this profile: